-- Paula Palmer’s article “Quaker Indian Boarding Schools, Facing Our History and Ourselves,” Friends Journal, October 1, 2016.
+Paula Palmer’s article “Quaker Indian Boarding Schools, Facing Our History and Ourselves,” Friends Journal, October 1, 2016 and a video presentation of the same article.

 Meanwhile, Quakers in the Northeast (New York, Philadelphia, Genessee, and Baltimore Yearly Meetings) had developed a long-standing relationship with the Seneca and other Haudenosaunee (Iriquois) tribes, through many decades of struggle to prevent the tribes’ removal from their homelands.
 This close relationship, and others from an earlier time, meant that Quakers in the region were familiar with the fraudulent practices of some government representatives and private landholders, and the devastating consequences for tribes that were removed from their homelands.